 - Service Workers.
 It is a technology that allows executing services in the background of browsers.
 The main advantage is that they can be executed independently from the application.

 - Shell App.
 The idea of this model is to separate functionality and content in order to load them separately.
 It is a pattern used by many Single Page Applications.
 The objective is to create a perception that the loading speed of these applications is faster.

 - Manifest File.
 Basically, it is the standard way to inform the browser that the web is installable.
 It is a JSON-format file and it is widely supported in browsers.
 To include this file on the web, it’s enough to include the following code in the head of the HTML:

 Advantages of Progressive Web App

-On the other hand, using PWA's has the advantage of almost always accessing the most updated version of the application, which differentiates it from native applications.
-PWAs are easier to update than the native ones, which have to be updated by the user when the developer has an available update, which requires more work.
+Another advantage is that when you’re using a PWA you are always accessing the latest updated version of the app, which is not the case with native apps.
+PWAs are easier to update than the native apps, the latter has to be updated by the user when the developer has released an available update, and this is more complicated.

 The development and maintenance of a PWA require less programming, and less work in general compared to native apps, as a PWA is both a web site and an independent platform application, so the two versions get updated simultaneously, no extra effort is required.

 Basically, all of the above means that there are lower development and management costs, especially since the revenue doesn’t need to be shared with Google or Apple since PWAs aren’t placed in the AppStore or Google Play.

 In summary, progressive web applications are a natural evolution of web applications that blur the line between the web and applications.
 They are able to perform tasks and serve functions that only native applications could previously do.